assimp/assimp-docs/source/about/introduction.rst

 is usually the most up-to-date list of file formats supported by the library.

-Assimp is independent of the Operating System by nature, providing a C++ interface for easy integration with game engines and a C interface to allow bindings to other programming languages.
+Assimp is independent of the Operating System by nature, providing a C++ interface for easy integration with game engines and a C-based interface to allow bindings to other programming languages.
 At the moment the library runs on any little-endian platform including **X86/Windows/Linux/Mac** and **X64/Windows/Linux/Mac**.
 Special attention was paid to keep the library as free as possible from dependencies.

-Big endian systems such as PPC-Macs or PPC-Linux systems are not officially supported at the moment.
-However, most formats handle the required endian conversion correctly, so large parts of the library should work.
+Big-endian systems like PPC-based Macs ( if you still have one) or PPC-Linux systems are supported as well.

 The assimp linker library and viewer application are provided under the BSD 3-clause license.
 This basically means that you are free to use it in open- or closed-source projects, for commercial or non-commercial purposes as you like